 Got an adult kid that’s failing to launch?
 He could be a kipper or a ni-ni.

-According to the Telegraph, generation ni-ni is 'those adults who still live at home and are neither working nor studying – after the Spanish term ni estudian, ni trabjan'.
+, generation ni-ni is 'those adults who still live at home and are neither working nor studying – after the Spanish term ni estudian, ni trabjan

 I don't know about you, but I could not wait to fly the coop when I was a kid, in-fact, despite having some interesting challenges as a young adult, the thought of going back home to crash at my mom's in my old room has always been as appealing as being a contestant on Fear Factor and having to eat road-kill guts.